 - When using a chest rig, your gear is usually easier to access because it’s all right in front of you.
 There’s no need to reach around behind you to retrieve anything.

 - Since there’s nothing on your back or hips, sitting in chairs or vehicles is a lot more comfortable.
 I sincerely think this is one of the main reasons chest rigs grew in popularity during GWOT (Global War on Terrorism).
-Classic foot patrols gave way to vehicle patrols, and chest-mounted gear was just more convenient for hopping in and out of vehicles all day to clear houses.
+Classic foot patrols gave way to vehicle patrols, and chest-mounted gear was just more convenient for hopping in and out of vehicles all day.

 - Gear mounted high, even if it’s directly in front of you, doesn’t get in the way of crouching, kneeling, or walking uphill.

 - Chest rigs hinder heat management.
-Your torso, along with your head, is a high blood-flow region that your body uses to ventilate heat.
+Your torso, along with your head, is a high blood-flow region that your body uses to dispel heat.
 By covering it with a chest rig, you limit the usable surface area for cooling off.

 - Mounting gear higher on your chest puts more strain on your core muscles.
 This isn’t all that different from rucking, really.
 Any tactical fitness program you pursue should include a healthy amount of core work.
-But from a load-carriage standpoint, chest rigs require more core strength than belt kits and will eventually tire you quicker if the load is heavy enough.
+But from a load-carriage standpoint, chest rigs require more core strength than belt kits and will eventually tire you quicker with heavy loads.
 If the chest rig is heavy enough, you should counterbalance it with weight in a backpack.
 Yes, this is more overall weight but it produces less strain from imbalance on the back and core.

 - Chest rigs increase your silhouette and make it harder to “get low.”
-With belts, we tend to move bulk out to the sides, which keeps our fronts flat and ready to press into the dirt for going prone.
+With belts, we tend to move bulk out to the sides, which keeps our fronts flat and ready to press into the dirt.
 Putting all of your gear on your chest raises your profile off the ground and makes it much harder to fit behind low-lying cover.